10 Tips for Your First Trip to the Dispensary

 Bonus: How to Carry Your Stash

 Regardless of what you buy, it's important to carry your stash responsibly.
 There are still legal restrictions surrounding the transportation of cannabis in legal states.
-We recommend storing your goodies in a smell proof stash box like the Safety Case.
+I recommend storing your goodies in a smell proof stash box like the Safety Case.
 These pocket-sized cases are perfect for holding joints, vaporizers, concentrates, pipes and flower.